Leah Remini Posts Loving Tribute To Her TV Father Jerry Stiller: ‘Stiller & Meara Are Back Together’

 In the caption to the post, Remini wrote that she was “lucky” to play Stiller’s daughter for nine seasons on the King of Queens but even “luckier” to know him as a person.
 She also recalled the off-camera father-daughter talks she had with Stiller and the kindness that he had always shown to her and her family.

 A heartbroken Remini wrote that her only comfort is that the great Stiller and Meara comedy duo is now “back together.”
-Stiller famously started his career with his wife in the 1950s and they were famous for their Ed Sullivan Show appearances and comedic radio commercials.
+Stiller famously started his career with his future wife of 62 years in the 1950s, and they were famous for their Ed Sullivan Show appearances and comedic radio commercials.
+Meara died in 2015.

 King of Queens fans reacted to Remini’s poignant tribute to her beloved co-star and friend in the comments section of her post.